 Try Christmas crafts

 Christmas paper cutouts, coloring books, DIY snow globes, cross-stitch, paper snowflakes, ornaments, and so much more!
 Christmas is the perfect time to get hands-on with a festive craft and enjoy some creative family time.

 Spend an evening wrapping presents

 Decorate the Christmas tree

 Trimming the tree is a must for the season.
-It can be exciting pulling sentimental ornaments out and finding the perfect spot for them on the tree.
+It can be exciting pulling ceramic ornaments out and finding the perfect spot for them on the tree.
 Set a time and place for everyone to arrive with their favorite decorations, and make an event of setting the house decor to holiday mode.

 The mantle is a focal point of the house so it deserves special care and attention.
 Decorating the mantle with festive stockings is a wonderful idea to enhance your centerpiece.
 Stockings create a cozy atmosphere with their cute appearance, and they’re a wonderful spot to hide tiny Christmas gifts and candy.

 After spending days in the kitchen baking up your favorites, why not organize a fun cookie exchange?
 Cookie exchanges are fun activities and a legit way to get everyone into the holiday spirits.
 You can express your creativity to your friends and family while getting a dozen delicious cookies and of course, learning new recipes too.